 Methods of Avoiding Crevice Corrosion

 It is recommended to avoid, where possible, crevices in design.
-If they cannot be avoided, they should be covered with a continuous paint film.
-Thread sealants are very useful in combating crevice corrosion and in most cases a good paint film will prevent the ingress of water.
+If they cannot be avoided, it is important that they are covered with a continuous paint film.
+Thread sealants are very useful in combating crevice corrosion and in most cases a good paint film prevents the ingress of water.

-Joints should be carefully cleaned and dried before assembly since even small amounts of debris can prevent mating faces from contacting, resulting in crevice conditions.
+It is important that joints are carefully cleaned and dried before assembly since even small amounts of debris can prevent mating faces from contacting, resulting in crevice conditions.
 Similarly any moisture trapped between joint faces is likely to initiate corrosion.

 Pitting corrosion